Jejugo/project-allpoints/README.md

 * When Filtering Conveniences, it only shows the result if the hotel offers exactly what the customer ordered.
 It should be improved to filter properly by filtering what he/she ordered but also showing other options.
 * Filtered by Country.
 Could have created a filter by cities as well.
 * Remove check symbol without having to click "Limpar"
+* Remove the need to click apply to apply some changes such as when the data is reseted

 Thank you for this amazing challenge!